-What are the 3 basic types of file management?
+What are the 3 main and basic types of file management?

-The 3 basic types of file management are:
+The 3 main types of file management are:

 1- Hierarchical Electronic File Management

-It is one of the oldest and most popular methods for organizing files.
+It is one of the oldest and most popular methods for organizing files in OS.
 This type organizes files by creating a hierarchy of folders, which are arranged from the most to least important.
 The hierarchy is created by creating folders that start with the broadest category and then branch out into more specific subcategories.

 2- Network Electronic File Management